TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Using container->get()
 ======================

-[WIP] Service containers provide two methods to obtain objects, first via :php:`$container->get()`, and via DI.
-This is only available for services itself: Classes that are registered as a service via configuration can use injection or :php:`$container->get()`.
+Service containers provide two methods to obtain objects, first via :php:`$container->get()`, and via DI.
+This is only available for each service itself: Classes that are registered as a service via configuration can use injection or :php:`$container->get()`.
 DI is supported in two ways: As constructor injection, and as :php:`inject*()` method injection.
 They lead to the same result, but have subtle differences.
 More on that later.